holidayextras/culture/pest-control-process.md

 ## Working Group

-Janitorial stretch holders and any interested Engineers are encouraged to attend to contribute to improving this process.
+Janitorial stretch holders as experts attend this meeting to contribute to improving the process.

 * Occurs every 4 weeks.
 * What’s happened since last time?